top of page

 Naszkowska, K. (Ed.)
 (2024).
 Early Women Psychoanalysts.
 History, Biography, and Contemporary Relevance, Routledge.

-Klara Naszkowska, PhD (she/her) is a cultural historian of women, research scholar, writer, and professor of Gender, Sexuality, and Women’s Studies at Montclair State University.
-Her work resurrects and critically examines the neglected history women pioneers of psychoanalysis, feminine sexuality, emigration, and memory.
-It has been recognized with the Fulbright Fellowship, the Harvard Radcliffe Institute’s Schlesinger Library Grant, and the Leo Baeck Institute’s Gerald Westheimer Career Development Fellowship.
-Klara serves as the Founding Director of the International Association for Spielrein Studies and the Civic Engagement and Voting Rights Teacher Scholar sponsored by the Andrew W. Mellon Foundation.
+Klara Naszkowska, PhD (she/her) is an educator, research scholar, and writer whose work focuses on the intersections of Jewish women’s history, psychoanalysis, Nazi persecution, migration, and memory.
+She is Professor of Gender, Sexuality, and Women’s Studies at Montclair State University (NJ).
+Her work resurrects the biographies of women who had made major contributions to the field of psychoanalysis in Europe and the U.S. and yet had been erased from historical narrative.
+Her research has been recognized with the Fulbright Fellowship, the Harvard Radcliffe Institute’s Schlesinger Library Grant, and the Leo Baeck Institute’s Gerald Westheimer Career Development Fellowship.
+She is the Founding Director of the International Association for Spielrein Studies and the Civic Engagement and Voting Rights Teacher Scholar sponsored by the Andrew W. Mellon Foundation.
+She is currently writing the biography of Clara Happel (forthcoming in Routledge, 2027).

 bottom of page